 Newspapers

-Local newspapers and classifieds in Portugal may also list properties for sale, especially in smaller towns and villages.
+Local newspapers and classifieds in Portugal may also list properties for sale, and especially in smaller towns and villages.
 You may check:

 Property auctions

-One popular platform for property auctions in Portugal is E-leilões, an online auction site that specializes in the sale of distressed and repossessed properties.
+One popular platform for property auctions in Portugal is E-leilões, and an online auction site that specializes in the sale of distressed and repossessed properties.

 newspapers find house to buy portugal residency advisors